 Please find below some FAQs on our delivery and operations relating to the crisis.
 If you can’t find the answer you need, please drop us an email: [email protected].

 Absolutely!
-We know that once this crisis has passed our help will be needed more than ever to support pupils, especially those from disadvantaged backgrounds, to catch up.
+We know that our help will be needed more than ever to support pupils to catch up in the coming months, especially those from disadvantaged backgrounds.
 We are looking to engage as many new volunteers as possible to ensure we can reach the pupils who need it.
-Please do apply as normal via our application form and we'll be in touch with details of the next steps.
+Please apply as normal via our application form and we'll be in touch with details of the next steps.